 Firstly, most people consider acetaminophen to be an extremely safe pain reliever for both children and adults.
 Pregnant women also take it assuming its safety.
-It’s certainly confusing particularly as there are a number of articles out there that surface and resurface that are not peer-reviewed articles which claim that there is literally nothing to fear from taking acetaminophen during pregnancy.
+It’s certainly confusing particularly as there are a number of articles out there that surface and resurface which claim that there is literally nothing to fear from taking acetaminophen during pregnancy.

 Researchers in the United Kingdom collected and analysed data 7,796 mothers along with their children to more closely assess the associations between maternal prenatal acetaminophen use and behavioural issues in their 7-year-old children.
 The data included acetaminophen use and behavioural assessments of the children.

-Acetaminophen is often the drug of choice in children to relieve fever
+Acetaminophen is also the drug of choice for children to relieve a fever

 Acetaminophen is very hard on the liver and reduces the livers store of the important detoxifying aid and antioxidant glutathione.
 Glutathione is as important to our cells for survival as oxygen, food or water.7